metarhia/impress/README.md

 ## Features

   - url routing based on file system
+  - can hosts multiple sites or applications on one server
     - serving multiple ports, network interfaces, hosts and protocols
+    - soft configuration changes with zero downtime
+  - simple server-side templating
-  - caching server-side executable JavaScript in memory
+  - caching server-side executable JavaScript and templates in memory
-  - simple server-side templating (template personalization for user groups)
   - folder monitoring for server-side executable JavaScript changes and template changes
+  - buil-in authentication and user groups
-  - sessions and cookies (memory state or persistent sessions with mongoDB)
+    - sessions and cookies (memory state or persistent sessions with MongoDB)
+    - template personalization for user groups
+    - access modifiers for each folder in access.js files
   - simple way for json-based web services development
   - serving static files with content type and streaming for media files
   - multiple instantiation strategies: